Print

 Instructions

 5. Build the Spam musubi: Use a rice paddle to scrape a small amount of rice off the top of the rice pot.
-Be sure to scrape off the top rather than digging, which compacts the rice – we want our musubi rice nice & light!
+Be sure to scrape off the top rather than digging, which compacts the rice – we want our musubi rice nice and light!
 Gently add the rice to the musubi mold, filling it almost entirely full.
 As you fill the mold, use the edge of the rice paddle to gently pat the rice down into a uniform level but, again, avoid pressing down on the rice too much.
 Once the mold is filled with rice, sprinkle a generous amount of furikake seasoning over top, about 1-2 tablespoons.
 Arrange two slices of the teriyaki Spam side by side in the musubi mold. [gallery size="full" ids="29090,29092,29094"]

-8. Slice & serve: Run a sharp knife under warm water, then slice the double musubis in half crosswise (between the two pieces of Spam), creating 2 individual Spam musubi.
+8. Slice and serve: Run a sharp knife under warm water, then slice the double musubis in half crosswise (between the two pieces of Spam), creating 2 individual Spam musubi.
 Be sure to rinse the knife with warm water before slicing the next musubi – this helps create a clean cut.
 Enjoy immediately!A stack of three Hawaiian spam musubi rest atop a wooden serving platter.
 The platter sits atop a creamy white textured surface.
 A container of Furikake seasoning and a plate of additional finished spam musubi sit out of focus in the background.

 Notes